 • Exceptional Customer Service - If you ever have a problem our professional staff is available by Phone, Chat and/or Email.

 • No Contracts - We want you to stay with us because you want to not because you have to.
-Therefor we do not require you to commit to any contract what-so-ever.
+Therefore we do not require you to commit to any contract what-so-ever.

 • Fixed Pricing - Do you despise price increases?
-So do we, that's why your price is locked for life.
+We do too and that's why your price is locked for life.
 Once you purchase, your price will never go up.

-• Deep Discounts- We reward our valued members with deep discounts on any additional sites, and even give them the ability to effortlessly manage multiple domains with one account.
+• Huge Discounts - We reward our valued members with deep discounts on any additional sites, and even give them the ability to effortlessly manage multiple domains with one account.

 • Verification Seals - We offer our Privacy Verified and Business Verified seals which perfectly compliment the Security Scanned seal and are proven to further increase your conversion rate.

 • Bonus Fail Over Security Seal - The Security Scanned seal comes with a special backup feature unique to Trust Guard.
 If for some reason your website doesn't pass the stringent PCI Security Scanned seal requirements the system will automatically display the Security Verified Seal as a proxy.
 Then, when you fix your vulnerabilities, and your site passes the necessary PCI Scan, the Security Scanned seal will again display - this unique backup feature ensures that you always display a valid security seal on your site.